obonaventure/cnp3/book/network/network.rst

    Assymetry of Internet paths

-Consider in this internetwork the routes available inside `AS1` to reach `AS5`. `AS1` will learn the `AS4:AS6:AS7:AS5` path from `AS4`, the `AS3:AS8:AS5` path from `AS3` and the `AS2:AS5` path from `AS2`.
-The first path will be chosen since it was from learned from a customer. `AS5` on the other hand will receive three paths towards `AS1` via its providers.
+Consider in this internetwork the routes available inside `AS1` to reach `AS5`. `AS1` learns the `AS4:AS6:AS7:AS5` path from `AS4`, the `AS3:AS8:AS5` path from `AS3` and the `AS2:AS5` path from `AS2`.
+The first path is chosen since it was from learned from a customer. `AS5` on the other hand receives three paths towards `AS1` via its providers.
 I may select any of these paths to reach `AS1` depending on how it prefers one provider over the others.

 Coming back to the organisation of a BGP router shown in the figure :ref:`bgprouter`, the last part to be discussed is the BGP decision process.
 The `BGP Decision Process` is the algorithm used by routers to select the route to be installed in the FIB when there are multiple routes towards the same prefix.
 The BGP decision process receives a set of candidate routes towards the same prefix and uses seven steps.
 At each step, some routes are removed from the candidate set and the process stops when the set contains only one route [#fbgpmulti]_ :